exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 "apple"
 ```

-If you want to unpack the values then you can use the `values()` method.
+If you want to unpack the values then you can use the `values()` method:

 ```python
 >>> fruits_inventory = {"apple": 6, "banana": 2, "cherry": 3}